-Strong cybersecurity systems incorporate multiple layers of protection with ongoing stress tests to identify chinks in the armor.
+Robust cybersecurity systems incorporate multiple layers of protection with ongoing stress tests to identify chinks in the armor.

 Types of cybersecurity

-An IDS will have its own unique method of raising the alarm and responding to an imminent threat.A network intrusion detection system (NIDS) usually focuses on analyzing incoming network traffic and checking for suspicious deviations.
-Another IDS, known as the host-based intrusion detection system (HIDS), will keep a watchful eye on important system files to ensure they’re not compromised or under attack.
+There are different kinds of IDS that defend the network at different points.A network intrusion detection system (NIDS) analyzes incoming network traffic and checks for suspicious deviations.
+A host-based intrusion detection system (HIDS), will watch important system files to ensure they’re not compromised or under attack.

-The second type is known as anomaly-based, which relies on a machine-learning algorithm that creates patterns of trustworthy behavior.
+The second type is anomaly-based, which relies on a machine-learning algorithm that creates patterns of trustworthy behavior.
 This behavior is compared against any new behavior detected in the system.
 While anomaly-based is more effective against malware and zero-day threats, it is relatively prone to alerting for false positives, i.e., legitimate activity classified as a threat.

 Data loss prevention